Chhattisgarh: Karma

 Tribal groups like Gonds, the Baigas and the Oraons in Chhattisgarh have the Karma dance as part of their culture.
 Both men and women arrange themselves in two rows and follow the rhythmic steps, directed by the singer group.
 The Karma tribal dance marks the end of the rainy season and the advent of spring season.

 Cinema

 Chhollywood is Chhattisgarh's film industries.
 Every year many Chhattisgarhi films are produced by local producers.

 Lata Mangeshkar sang a song for Chhattisgarhi film Bhakla of Dhriti pati sarkar.

 Mohammed Rafi sang a song for Chhattisgarhi film.
 He had also sung songs for various Chhattisgarhi films like Ghardwaar, Kahi Debe Sandesh, Punni Ke Chanda, etc.

 Cuisine

-Chhattisgarh is known as the rice bowl of India and has a rich tradition of food culture.
+Chhattisgarh is known as the rice bowl of India.
 The typical Chhattisgarhi thali consists of roti, bhat, dal or kadhi, curry, chutney and bhaji.
 Few Chhattisgarhi dishes are Aamat, Bafauri, Bhajia, Chousela, Dubkikadhi, Farra, Khurmi, Moong Bara, Thethari, and Muthia.